daos-stack/daos/utils/ansible/ftest/README.md

 - **daos\_ofi\_provider**: optional variable (default value: ofi+tcp;ofi_rxm) defining the network provider to be used by the DAOS engines.
 It also defines which network rpms driver to install (e.g. ib mellanox driver).
-- **daos\_ofi\_interface**: optional variable only used by the node of the daos\_dev group defining the network interface to use.
-When this variable is not defined, the network interface is arbitrarily selected by DAOS.
 - **daos\_hugepages\_nb**: optional variable (default value: 4096) only used by the nodes of the *daos\_servers* group.
 This variable defines the number of hugepages to be allocated by the linux kernel.
+If equal to 0, hugepages allocated will be automatically computed according to the number of CPU cores available on the node.
 - **daos\_ofi\_interface**: optional variable (default value: None) defining the network interface to use with the launch.py python script.
+When this variable is not defined, the network interface is arbitrarily selected by DAOS.
 - **daos_http_proxy**: optional variable defining the http proxy to use for downloading external dependencies